 Categorizing is something we do automatically.
 Many scientists and philosophers believe the mind is programmed to categorize in order to make life easier.
 We learn to group things that are dangerous so that we can respond quickly.
 We also group things to identify things we like.
 When it comes to grouping people, this tendency to group people can have either positive or negative consequences.
 Grouping people by age, race, gender, sexual preference, or socioeconomic background are ways that are used to discriminate.
 (1)

 To categorize people is to seek differences or similarities.
-The motives behind this grouping are what is important.
-If our motive is to find interests that are different from the motives that drive discrimination.
+The motives behind this grouping are what is important if our motive is to find interests that are different from the motives that drive discrimination.

 Osho Asks Why Do We Categorize People?